Fishing and Boating in Shark Bay

 Bag and Possession Limits

 Special bag and possession limits are in place for Shark Bay so as to better manage local fish stocks.
 In the inner gulfs of the bay for example it is illegal to fillet fish whilst at sea; only whole fish can be brought ashore.
 There are also daily bag limits of one for pink snapper in these inner gulfs.
-For all of the rules and regulations that apply to Shark Bay download this Recreational Fishing Guide
+For all of the rules and regulations that apply to Shark Bay see the Department of Fisheries' Recreational Fishing Guide

 for the region.

 The Shark Bay Marine Park was declared to conserve Shark Bay’s rich marine biodiversity while allowing public enjoyment of the region.
 A zoning system is in place within the marine park to appropriately manage the local marine ecosystems.
 These regulations not only protect fish stocks but also dugong habitat, seagrass meadows and stromatolites.